Microcoil: Telemetry systems

 Microcoils have found usefulness in telemetry systems, where planar microcoils are used to supply energy to miniaturized implants.

 Microcoil types

-Three microcoil types which are commonly used in NMR:
+Different types of microcoils with different fabrication techniques are employed for NMR:

 Solenoid microcoils

 Is the classical geometry to create a magnetic field with an electric current.
 Even for a limited number of windings this geometry provides a reasonable homogeneous B1 field and a good filling factor is possible by winding the coil directly onto a holder containing the sample.
-Miniaturization to a scale of several hundred micrometers (µm) is not very difficult although the wire diameter (typically 20 to 50 µm) becomes very small and a freestanding coil is a very delicate object.
+Miniaturization to a scale of several hundred micrometers (μm) is not very difficult although the wire diameter (typically 20 to 50 μm) becomes very small and a freestanding coil is a very delicate object.

-A reduction to below 100 µm diameter is possible but the machining and handling of such coils will be rather tedious.
+A reduction to below 100 μm diameter is possible but the machining and handling of such coils will be rather tedious.
 For this reason other microsystem fabrication technology such as bulk micromachining, LIGA and micro-injection molding should be applied.